alejomadridgiral/Automated_API_Test/README.md

 https://mockapi.io/projects/6192a21bd3ae6d0017da8218

-the link is used a parameter for all the test so please run the tests from the suite.
+the link is used as a parameter for all the test so please run the tests from the suite individualy per class.